 Any post older than 24 months is high-risk for stale data.
 The hidden cost of outdated charts compounds with every month past that threshold.

-Claim type determines decay speed more than content category, domain, or post length.
+Claim type predicts decay speed more than domain, category, or post length.
+The chi-square test of independence across the four production claim types returns p < 0.0001.

 A post states "73% of marketers report using AI for content creation."
 Statistical claim.
 Another says "As of Q2 2024, HubSpot offers a free CRM tier."
 Temporal claim.
 They go stale on different clocks.

 That maps directly to the cost of stale blog data.
-A post dense with statistical claims carries more maintenance liability per word than a post built on conceptual arguments.
+A post dense with statistical or source-citation claims carries more maintenance liability per word than a post built on comparative arguments.
 Triage by claim type.
-Statistical claims first.
-Temporal claims second.
-Source citations third, with the caveat that most require original research to verify.
+Source citations first, because they fail loudly when the link breaks.
+Statistical claims second.
+Temporal claims third, with the caveat that most "Q2 2024" references are recoverable by simply updating the year, while statistical claims may require re-running the underlying analysis.

 Stale Data Costs $1,000 to $160,000 Per Year

-The range depends on three variables: how many posts you have, how old they are, and how often you audit them.
 The cost model assumes 0.5 hours per claim for review and correction at the auditor's hourly rate.
 That estimate is conservative.
-Posts with unattributed claims take longer because there is no source to check against.
+Posts with unattributed claims (27.7% of the corpus) take longer because there is no source to check against — the auditor has to find the original data point from scratch.

 The Variables That Move the Number